mupif/mupif/doc/source/userman.rst

-itself communicates through existing underlying networks, but this aspect is not visible to the nodes; it includes data encryption, compression, routing, but also authentication of clients which may connect to the VPN. `OpenVPN <https://openvpn.net/>`__ is a major implementation of VPN, and is supported on many platforms, including Linux, Windows, Android and others.
+itself communicates through existing underlying networks, but this aspect is not visible to the nodes; it includes data encryption, compression, routing, but also authentication of clients which may connect to the VPN. `Wireguard <https://wireguard.org/>`__ is a major implementation of VPN, and is supported on many platforms, including Linux, Windows, Android and others.

-Using VPN with MuPIF is a trade-off where the infrastructure (certificates, VPN server, …) is more difficult to set up, but clients can communicate in a secure manner without any additional provisions - it is thus safe to pass unencrypted data over the VPN, as authentication has been done already.
+Using VPN with MuPIF, the infrastructure must be set up beforhand, but clients can communicate in a secure manner without any additional provisions - it is thus safe to pass unencrypted data over the VPN, as authentication has been done already.